 The steel windows can be restored and have some energy efficiency installed into them.
 An original steel window is said to be not energy efficient and there is a lot of heat loss in the winter due to the cold weather.
 But, this type of window can have another glaze installed on the inside-mounting of the glass.
 It will take a retrofit but certainly does help with the heat loss.

 You might even think about installing a screen for the window.
 There is a screen available that rolls up and down like a window shade.
-They are installed on a small track which would be attached to the interior of the sill.
+They are installed on a small track that would be attached to the interior of the sill.
 Added to this is what they call an acrylic storm panel, which is attached with a magnetic strip.
 This will also help with heat loss.

 Using Reconditioned Steel